digixc/CompSci/activities/hackathon.md

 + can be hosted in one school or virtual via video conference or a combination of both
 + host school need to provide space, power supply and internet access at a minimum
 + parent consent should be obtained

+#### Communication within community
++ this web page will publish details of an upcoming hackathon
++ schools need to register for their interests